-This information regarding cervical screening applies to all people with a cervix, inclusive of those who identify as men (transmen).
+This information regarding cervical screening applies to all people with a cervix (regardless of their gender identity).

 Nearly all people with smear abnormalities have had HPV in the cervix, vagina or vulva (the area around the vaginal opening).
 Many people are concerned about the link between cervical cancer and HPV, but an abnormal cervical smear hardly ever means cervical cancer.